nbirnel/talks/why-we-cant-have-nice-things/notes.rst

 * costs and values
   - Time, equipment, licenses, ongoing costs: present these.
     Let your manager figure out where in the budget these would go.
+  - These are the same costs and values as you measured before, but you need a different emphasis.
   - Stories
-  - BTW, You *are* a customer.
+  - You *are* a customer.
 Just not an important one.
 * credibility (where do you get it?)
   - Be really good at your job.
 Sadly, this is not an option.
   - honesty